Shakthivelms8/dp-420-cosmos-db-dev/instructions/05-sdk-offline.md

 1. In **Visual Studio Code**, open the context menu for the **05-sdk-offline** folder and then select **Open in Integrated Terminal** to open a new terminal instance.

-    > &#128221; This command will open the terminal with the starting directory already set to the **05-sdk-offline** folder.
+    >Note: This command will open the terminal with the starting directory already set to the **05-sdk-offline** folder.

 1. Add the [Microsoft.Azure.Cosmos][nuget.org/packages/microsoft.azure.cosmos/3.22.1] package from NuGet using the following command: